Full Form of IPS

 Full Form of UPSC

 UPSC or Union Public Service Commission is India’s leading central government agency that conducts many top-level exams for the recruitment of officers and staff into various services of the central government.
-It is most known for the civil services exam it conducts every year, though it also holds many other important exams.
+It is most known for the civil services exam it conducts every year.
+Though, additionally, it holds many other important exams.

 You may also find Top 8 coaching institutes for UPSC worth reading!